NBISweden/Rcourse/HT17Uppsala/exercise/Loops.md

     [1] 2 4 6 8

-As you saw in the lecture this is far less efficient and not by any means easier to type and we hence tend avoid loops when possible.
+As you saw in the lecture this is far less efficient and not by any means easier to type so we tend avoid loops when possible.

 After this exercise you should know:
 - What are the most common loop structures in R